Advill/TDI-Reddit-Parser/README.md

 # TDI-Reddit-Parser
-A Node.js project to parse through reddit based on a search for important information.
+A Node.js project to parse through reddit based on a search for matching
+titles.

 ## Goal
 The goal of this project is an excersize in api design as well as an intro to node.js.
+The program wont be doing anything fancy or laying data out in a nice way, it will simply be showing that data can be pulled from reddit and hosted locally.

 ## Current State
-At this point, jsontest only imports the json and prints it to the command line.
-I'm still figuring out how I want to get the data ready for viewing, have not decided what is important or anything like that yet.

-I'm not serving data to localhost or anything yet.
+In its current form, this program has 2 parts, the first being `jsontest.js` which serves as a sort of proof-of-concept and practice at grabbing posts from reddit in a reasonable way.
+The second is `RedditScraper.js` and `JsonFetcher.js`, which will be the main finished product.

+Right now JsonFetcher.js should be grabbing all the data from /r/guitar/top and passing RedditScraper.js only the posts, but I'm having trouble getting them from one method to the other.